google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Chrome's autoplay policies are about to change in 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
+Chrome's autoplay policies will in 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
 Spoiler
 alert: Users are going to love it!